EmeryCSI/CSI-244W24_GuidedActivity3/README.md

 1. Clone this repository to your machine.
 2. Open the repository in Visual Studio code and follow the instructions below.

-Thank you for clarifying.
-Let's create step-by-step instructions tailored to your specific project files, including the use of `res.sendFile` for serving your HTML pages, as seen in your `server.js`.
-I'll follow the structure and specifics of the files from your zip file.

-### Step-by-Step Instructions for Your ExpressJS Project

 #### Step 1: Project Setup

 ##### Creating Your Project